The Tech Apocalypses

 We are at a point technologically where artificial intelligence, a sci-fi dream as long as I can remember, is becoming a reality.
 This year we saw a chatbot pass the Turing Test, cars that can drive themselves are here as well.
 Those in the know say that the real innovation is machines learning themselves, which is becoming more real everyday.

 From someone who studied this stuff for years this is all very exciting, but the big dark cloud behind the silver lining is what is motivating these developments: companies want to replace human laborers with robots.
 When cars (and trucks and busses) that drive themselves prove to be cheaper and more reliable than human drivers, what happens to the 3 million people in the US that make a living as drivers?
-Most likely their jobs disappear.
+Most likely their jobs will disappear.

 That’s just one example, hundreds of service occupations are vulnerable to automation in the near future.
 Because we have grown dependent on service jobs here in the US, what is the future of employment?